Home Heat Pump Guide

 1. Check suitability: Use our suitability checker to confirm your property can accommodate a heat pump

-2. Get quotes: Request quotes from MCS-certified installers — specify that you currently have storage heaters so they quote for the full system
+2. Get quotes: Request quotes from MCS-certified installers — specify that you currently have storage heaters

 3. Compare and choose: Get at least three quotes and compare specifications, not just price